This is a beautifully crafted, unforgettable story by an author who has become one of my favorites.

 In the present, we meet 32-year-old Liv Halston, who after four years is still mourning the untimely death of her husband from heart failure.
 She draws comfort from the painting he bought for her on their honeymoon.
 It is a portrait of Sophie Lefevre, who is the woman we learn to know in the part of the book from 1916.
 Unfortunately, Sophie’s descendants have decided to try to reclaim the now-valuable painting under the rules of the Hague Convention for the recovery of art stolen during wartime.

-And there is a further complication: the man in charge of trying to recover her beloved picture is one that Sophie not only knows, but who she thought just might be the one to help her finally move on from her husband’s death.
+And there is a further complication: the man in charge of trying to recover her beloved picture is one that Sophie not only knows, but a man she thought just might be the one to help her finally move on from her husband’s death.

 Evaluation: This author is such a good writer.
 She makes you feel all the feelings.
 Whatever she is writing about, she adds so much passion and imbues it with so many interesting aspects that you feel like your heart has been wrapped in a blanket, your mind has been lit up by a spotlight, and you feel darn happy to be a reader!